 This is a no brainer.
 When people dream of starting their own cafe or restaurant, they are prepared to quit their day job.
 The problem with many restaurateur wannabes is when they think that their job is harder than running an eatery outlet.
 I read one article by a former banker who started a chain of coffee cafes in Malaysia.
 This guy said the gravest mistake he made when he opened the business was thinking that his life would be easy sipping premium coffee daily after leaving banking.
 When the article interviewed him, he had sold his coffee chain.

 I am sure you have seen a lot of eateries catering only to the crowd in the evenings.
-The hours may start at 6 pm to 10 pm but the operation may start much earlier.
-Prepare your day early buying stuffs and ingredients from the wet market.
+The hours may start from 6 pm to 10 pm but the operation may start much earlier.
+Prepare your day early buying stuff and ingredients from the wet market.
 In case your retail serves authentic cuisines like Ramen that uses meat and bone stocks, you may even need to simmer the broth a day before serving to your customers.

 You Need To Understand Simple Finance and Accounting

 You don’t need corporate finance to run your restaurant.
 In fact, too much financial hoo haa could be detrimental to the well being of your F&B business.
-Please know your daily fixed cost and operating cost like your rental, depreciation (the cost of your renovation, fixtures, equipments, major utensils, etc), utilities (electricity and water weigh heavily in bakeries), overheads and sundries.
+Please know your daily fixed cost and operating costs like your rental, depreciation (the cost of your renovation, fixtures, equipment, major utensils, etc), utilities (electricity and water weigh heavily in bakeries), overheads and sundries.
 Make sure the food price you charge your customers and the number of servings are more than enough to offset the daily cost of the above.

 Treat and Train Your Staffs Well